tbadet/teaching/Bioinformatic_tools/Course_2/README.md

    VCF/$seq_id.vcf -Oz -o VCF/$seq_id.highconf.vcf.gz
 ```

-That command filters the inital VCF file to keep only high-confidence variants (QUAL phred-scaled confidence > 30, read depth > 10, mapping quality > 40), labels variants failing these thresholds as LOWQUAL, and outputs the result as a compressed VCF (.vcf.gz).
+The command filters the inital VCF file to keep only high-confidence variants (QUAL phred-scaled confidence > 30, read depth > 10, mapping quality > 40), labels variants failing these thresholds as LOWQUAL, and outputs the result as a compressed VCF (.vcf.gz).

 - Note that you probably want to adjust thresholds depending on your sequencing depth and dataset.